AllStarLink/ASL3-Manual/docs/basics/portal.md

 ![Step 3 Account Info](img/2.1_account_info.png){width="600"}

-After submitting your license and account information you must upload a copy of your license.
+After providing your contact and account information you must upload a copy of your license.

 ![Step 4 Account Info](img/2.2_license_upload.png){width="600"}

 The system will accept standard image types (JPG, PNG, WEBP, GIF) and PDFs.
+You may also use the camera on your device to take a live picture of a document.
-Once the file has been selected click on **Upload 1 file**
+Once the file has been selected click on **Upload 1 file**.

 ![Step 5 Account Info](img/2.3_license_upload.png){width="600"}

 ## Confirm your Accounts
-You will then receive an email from the *AllStar Helpdesk* (helpdesk@allstarlink.org if you need to add it to your spam filters) with a link to confirm your email address. **Be sure to click the link in the email to validate your address, or your account request will not proceed.**
+You will then receive an email from the *AllStarLink Helpdesk* (helpdesk@allstarlink.org if you need to add it to your spam filters) with a link to confirm your email address. **Be sure to click the link in the email to validate your address, or your account request will not proceed.**

-You should then receive another email from from the *AllStar Helpdesk* within 24 hours, notifying you that your account has been validated (at which point you will be able to log into the Portal).
+You should then receive another email from from the *AllStarLink Helpdesk* within 24 hours, notifying you that your account has been validated (at which point you will be able to log into the Portal).

 ## Request a Node Number
 Once you have a validated account for the Portal, you can now proceed with requesting a node number.